 upcoming training dates for academic year 2022/23 will be available in September.
 Please keep checking the Induction Session for Research Students and Supervisors web page.

 Code of Practice for Research Degrees

-this document set out the standards you can expect from UCL.
+set out the standards you can expect from UCL.
 We are committed to ensuring you receive the highest quality, internationally-renowned research training within a positive and supportive research environment.

 outlines the support, activities and events available to you as a research student at UCL.